Safety Moment Ideas: 24 Topics to Enhance Safety Culture

 12. Hazardous materials and chemicals

 Chemicals and other hazardous materials always present a risk, no matter how often your team may work with them.
-Review the specific risks and warnings of materials present in the workplace, and teach how to properly respond in the event of a spill or exposure.
+Review the specific safety risks and warnings of materials present in the workplace, and teach how to properly respond in the event of a spill or exposure.

 13. Injury treatment and reporting

-No matter how much effort you put into prevention, accidents happen.
+No matter how much effort you put into prevention, workplace accidents happen.
 In the event of an injury, workers need to know where to seek out first aid, when to go straight to the hospital, and how to comply with OSHA incident reporting regulations.

 Retail and hospitality safety moment topics